Chance343/COSC4360/README.md

-to run the
+You need to be running the backend to be able to uplaod the file to the backend

 Frontend
-    npm install (if not installed)

     Start program:
         cd frontend/drag-and-drop-test

+        DO THIS ONLY FIRST TIME:
+        {
             npm install
+        }

         npm start

+Backend (need a separate terminal)
+    Activate API:
+        cd backend

+        DO THIS ONLY FIRST TIME:
+        {
+            python3 -m venv venv (i)
+            source venv/bin/activate
+            pip install -r requirements.txt
+        }

+        uvicorn main:app --reload